Amer-1987/reading-notes-/code301/read11.md

 ## What is Resource Owner Password Flow?

 Though we do not recommend it, highly-trusted applications can use the Resource Owner Password Flow, which requests that users provide credentials (username and password), typically using an interactive form.
-The Resource Owner Password Flow should only be used when redirect-based flows (like the Authorization Code Flow) cannot be used.
+The Resource Owner Password Flow should only be used when redirect-based flows (like the Authorization Code Flow) cannot be used